 What can I expect from an undergraduate program in CSD?

 One objective of a CSD undergraduate program is to prepare students for a graduate degree program in audiology or speech-language pathology.
-Students are likely to take courses in one or more of the following topics
+In addition to foundational courses in the biological, physical, and social/behaviorial sciences and humanities, students are likely to take courses in one or more of the following topics

 - normal language development

 - anatomy of hearing and speech mechanism